-- Arrive at the school at least 30 minutes before school starting times and remain after finishing times in order to organise resources and to be available for discussion and planning with the supervising teacher. - Participate fully within the life of the school in order to embrace the range of experiences and best practice it has to offer and be open to and appreciative of the professional expertise of different staff. - Demonstrate professional behaviour at all times, including the use of good manners and common courtesies.
+- Arrive at the school at least 30 minutes before school starting times and remain after finishing times to organise resources and to be available for discussion and planning with the supervising teacher. - Participate fully within the life of the school to embrace the range of experiences and best practice it has to offer and be open to and appreciative of the professional expertise of different staff. - Always demonstrate professional behaviour, including the use of good manners and common courtesies.
 A lack of professionalism may place a pre-service teacher 'at risk'.
-Unprofessional behaviour may include inappropriate use of social media, lack of punctuality, use of inappropriate language, appearance and presentation, breaching confidentiality and inappropriate / excessive use of mobiles.
-If there is a problem, this should be openly addressed by the mentor teacher initially.
+Unprofessional behaviour may include inappropriate use of social media, lack of punctuality, use of inappropriate language, appearance, and presentation, breaching confidentiality and inappropriate / excessive use of mobiles.
+If there is a problem, the mentor teacher should openly address this initially.
 Any further action should be worked through using correct channels. - Prepare thoroughly for all aspects of the professional responsibilities.
 Before and after school times are preparation time.
-Time should not be taken from interactions with students/ teaching time to photocopy or prepare plans/ materials, or to write up observations /reflections.

-Present lesson planning documents and resources to the mentor teacher a minimum of 24hrs prior to the planned lesson.
+Time should not be taken from interactions with students/ teaching time to photocopy or prepare plans/ materials, or to write up observations /reflections. - Present lesson planning documents and resources to the mentor teacher a minimum of 24hrs prior to the planned lesson.
 Mentor teachers will need to sight this documentation with sufficient time to provide feedback and the pre-service teacher implement the feedback.
 Mentor Teachers should initial or sign each lesson plan or daybook they sight.